Skip to content

 const billing = new QueueGroup('billing');

-const invoices = billing.getQueue<InvoiceData>('invoices');
+const invoices = billing.getQueue<InvoiceData>('invoices', { embedded: true });

-const payments = billing.getQueue<PaymentData>('payments');
+const payments = billing.getQueue<PaymentData>('payments', { embedded: true });

-const refunds = billing.getQueue<RefundData>('refunds');
+const refunds = billing.getQueue<RefundData>('refunds', { embedded: true });

 // Queue names are prefixed: "billing:invoices", "billing:payments", etc.

-// Pause all billing queues at once (e.g., during maintenance)
+// Pause all billing queues at once (e.g., during maintenance).

 billing.pauseAll();